• Skip to primary navigation

 Serve

-Serve warm as a side to your favorite main dish recipes.
+Serve warm as a delicious appetizer!
 We love dipping homemade soft pretzels it in this homemade cheese sauce or slathering it with honey butter.

 a homemade soft pretzel being dipped in cheese sauce